bjoerne2/jsfiddle-docs-alpha/docs/use/hacks.rst

 ########################
 In short: Fork http://jsfiddle.net/zalun/xvhFa/ to start a PaperScript fiddle.

-Similar to CoffeeScript, Paperscript requires the ``script`` tag to be the ``type`` of ``text/paperscript`` and provide the ``id`` of the ``canvas`` element in the ``canvas`` parameter.
-Enter following into the HTML panel and you'll be able to write Paperscript in JavaScript panel.
+Similar to CoffeeScript, PaperScript requires the ``script`` tag to be the ``type`` of ``text/paperscript`` and provide the ``id`` of the ``canvas`` element in the ``canvas`` parameter.
+Enter following into the HTML panel and you'll be able to write PaperScript in JavaScript panel.

 .. code-block:: html